 It has been a pleasure to serve as Chair of the SEGC Board throughout the year.
-I would like to thank Lynn Ralph, who retired in December 2017, for her significant contribution as a director of SEGC.
-I welcome Michael Willcock, whose term commenced in December 2017, to the Board and I thank my fellow directors for all their efforts and support over this busy period.
-I look forward to continuing in this role in the next financial year.
+I would like to thank lan McGaw, who retired in June 2019, for his significant contribution as a director of SEGC and as Chair of the Claims Committee in his work in determining around 600 BBY claims.
+I welcome Colin Scully to the Board.
+His term as director commenced in July 2019.
+He was a member of SEGC's Claims Committee during the financial year.
+I thank my fellow directors for all their efforts and support over this busy period.
+I look forward to continuing in this role during the next financial year.